 - Help your child light a candle and set it aside.

-- Have your child cut various colors of crepe paper into strips approximately 1/2" wide, keeping colors separated.
+- Have your child cut various colors of crepe paper into strips approximately half-an-inch wide, keeping colors separated.

 - Help her pour hot water onto the crepe paper.
 She'll see the dye releasing from the paper into the water.

 - Have her remove the paper with a pair of tweezers.